baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 As you can see, this gives you a username and password that you could use to login to your postgres instance.
 This is a temporary credential that will expire after a default of 5 minutes.

+We take that `VAULT_SETTINGS` then (using Docker of course!) we extract the username from that JSON Object using the `jq` command.
+Notice how you can pipe data into a docker container.
+This makes docker an extremely useful tool in your toolkit because you can now use it like you would use it for normal Linux commands and create a nice data pipeline.

+From there we then login with that username, and we can verify that by running `\c`.

 So there you have it, a vault and postgres development workspace.
-I have the code over on github if you just want to download it and use it as you need it.
+I have the code over on [github](https://github.com/baens/docker-vault-postgres-dev-workspace) if you just want to download it and use it as you need it.